Puja2481/Puja2481/README.md

 ## Believe in your heart that you're meant to live a life full of passion, purpose, magic, and miracles"

-Currently, I am working as a QA Engineer in Juspay Technologies Private Limited and my specialization is in Software Testing.
+Currently, I am working as a SDET at Xperi(Tivo) and my specialization is in Software Testing.
 I have done quite good number of projects and certifications that enhance my skills and knowledge in the particular technology.
 I am optimistic, confident, and believe in learning and not giving up easily.
 Passionate towards Software Testing.
 Love to test software and finding bugs.